Mistaken for Racist

 - In "Cartman's Silly Hate Crime 2000", Cartman is sent to prison for committing a hate crime when he threw a rock at Token for completely unrelated, but still stupid, reasons.

 - And there's "Chef Goes Nanners" where Chef lobbies to have the town's flag changed, as it depicts four white men hanging a black man.
 To Chef's indignation, Stan and Kyle claim to not see what the big deal is.
-He's completely convinced that they're racists...until he realises that they were so entirely not racist that they didn't think of the men on the flag four white guys and one black guy.
-They thought of them as five guys.
+He's completely convinced that they're racists...until he realises that they were so entirely not racist that they didn't think of the men on the flag as four white men hanging a black man, but merely as four men hanging another man.

-- In the same episode, Jimbo and Ned, who aren't racist but are against having the flag changed for the sake of preserving history, sneak into a KKK meeting dressed as Klan members in order to convince them to switch sides, since they know nobody will vote for whichever side the KKK supports.
+- In the same episode, Jimbo and Ned, who aren't racist but are against having the flag changed for the sake of preserving history, sneak into a KKK meeting disguised as Klan members in order to convince them to switch sides, since they know nobody will vote for whichever side the KKK supports (in fact that's the argument they used, and the KKK agreed with them).
 When they sneak out of the meeting, they remove their hoods, only for Chef to drive by at that exact moment.

 - In The Venture Bros. the Alchemist, remarking upon Jefferson Twilights' outfit, says "black is slimming".
 Cue a stony-faced expression from the African-American Jefferson.